The GIST's Guide to Football

 Most importantly, it’s key not to stress too much during the draft because nothing is really permanent.
 You have the ability to drop and add different players throughout the season, or even trade with other people in your league.
 If you took someone you regret, do some more research after the draft and drop that player for another one.
 If your QB gets injured or that one RB just isn’t performing well, get some new ones!
 You learn a lot as you go.

 Don’t pick a quarterback first!
-While he may be Queen Bee (but not the real Queen Bey), he doesn’t get you the most points.
-And grab a spare for your bench.
+While he may be Queen Bee (but not the real Queen Bey), there will be a lot of good ones available.

 Go for RBs and WRs first.
 They do most of the scoring.